The 10 Commandments of the Rookie Card

 I left off in 2005.
 If you recall the MLBPA stepped in to assist the industry in giving clarity of licensing and defining the use of the MLB RC logo.
-The guidelines given by Evan Kaplan, Director of Licensing and Business Development for the MLB Players Association basically said, “A players rookie card should only be produced in the season in which he reaches the Major Leagues for the first time.”
-From that an official definition of rookie card has evolved into hobby publications, dictionaries, and even Wikipedia.
+The guidelines were given by Evan Kaplan, Director of Licensing and Business Development for the MLB Players Association basically said, “A player’s rookie card should only be produced in the season in which he reaches the Major Leagues for the first time.”
+From that, an official definition of the rookie card has evolved into hobby publications, dictionaries, and even Wikipedia.
 It states…

 “A rookie card is a trading card that is the first to feature an athlete after that athlete has participated in the highest level of competition within his or her sport.”

 Another expectation given to the industry was in the use of the MLB RC logo.
 Cards branded with this logo had to meet the requirement mentioned above and it had to be licensed by both the MLB and MLBPA.
 Today, it seems card manufacturers look for loop-holes instead of looking to comply with the simplest request made.
 Again, that is an assumption and I hope I’m wrong.

 Take note that these issues don’t apply to basketball, football nor hockey.
 The issue always lies with baseball because when drafted, players typically end up in the minor leagues.
 So the expectations placed on card manufacturers fit nicely and flowed smoothly with the other sports.
 But there are still certain boundaries that needed to be defined.
 A common ground that the majority of collectors can agree with.